BlackBerry Sued By Over 300 Former Employees

 An anonymous reader shares a report: BlackBerry is facing a class-action lawsuit from more than 300 former employees across Canada, according to a news release from law firm Nelligan O'Brien Payne LLP.
 The Waterloo, Ontario-based tech company is accused of denying employees their termination entitlements by transferring them to a partner company and, once they had accepted employment there, handed them resignation letters.
 The former employees were then allegedly given their final date of work.
 "BlackBerry's actions amount to a termination of the employees' employment," the law firm said.
 "This entitles these employees to statutory, common law, and/or contractual entitlements on termination."

 Whatever happened to unions! and H1B laws?
-(Score:2)
+(Score:1)

 Whatever happened to unions! and H1B laws?